mollie/WooCommerce/readme.txt

 * WordPress Multisite support
 * Works well with multilingual plugins like WPML/Polylang

-Contact info@mollie.com if you have any questions or comments about this plugin.

 = Join the Mollie Community =

 Become part of Mollie's growing community and gain access to our comprehensive support network, including a [Discord Developer Community](https://discord.gg/y2rbjqszbs) to stay connected and informed.